 - There are many ownership options customers aren't always aware of that can make a piano more affordable than the price may at first suggest.
 Rental, Lease, and Financing options can help defray the expense, plus add flexibility to ensure you can acquire the piano that fits your needs.

-You could spend as little as a few thousand dollars or as much as $100,000 if you wanted.
+So the answer to the question is, there's no "one-size-fits-all" answer.
+Some baby grands are as low as a few thousand dollars and others are well over $100,000.
 With so much information readily available on the Internet, it can be a bit overwhelming to know where to start your search or what questions to ask.

 5 Tips for Choosing a Baby Grand Piano